clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 ### ClojureBridge

 * First workshop April 2014
-* Since then 14 workshops in the US, Australia, Scotland, Finland, Sweden, and now Germany
+* Since then over 40 workshops in the US, UK, Ireland, Australia, Scotland, Finland, Sweden, Brazil, Canada, and...
+Germany!
+* So far two workshops in Berlin: July 2015, January 2016, and now the third one coming up! 🎉

 # How does a workshop work?